pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 In response to the question "When you have a problem using pip, what do you do?" (multiselect):

-- 81.9% of respondends Google it
+- 81.9% of respondents Google it
-- 56.9% of respondends search or ask on Stack Overflow
+- 56.9% of respondents search or ask on Stack Overflow
-- 33.8% of respondends use pip help from the command line
+- 33.8% of respondents use pip help from the command line
-- **25.6% of respondends go to the pip docs**
+- **25.6% of respondents go to the pip docs**
-- 20.6% of respondends go the the Python Packaging User Guide
+- 20.6% of respondents go the the Python Packaging User Guide
-- 8.1% of respondends ask on a forum, community board, or chat channel
+- 8.1% of respondents ask on a forum, community board, or chat channel

 ![TODO](https://i.imgur.com/qlt1b4n.png)